 Feline Enteritis (also known as Feline Panleucopenia)

 Feline panleucopenia virus is actually thought to have mutated into canine parvovirus, which may give you some idea of how serious this infection can be.
 It is very contagious and the death rate is high, especially in kittens under 12 months of age.
-Pregnant cats may lose their young or give birth to kittens with abnormalities, quite often with brain damage.
-Symptoms of infection include depression, loss of appetite, uncontrollable vomiting and diarrhoea, often with blood, and severe abdominal pain.
+Symptoms of infection include depression, loss of appetite, miscarriage, uncontrollable vomiting and diarrhoea, often with blood, and severe abdominal pain.

-The virus spreads so easily that heavily contaminated areas may need cleaning with a special disinfectant.
+The virus spreads very easily, so heavily contaminated areas may need cleaning with a special disinfectant.
 Cats that do recover may continue to carry the virus for some time and infect other cats.

 Fortunately, vaccination is highly effective at protecting your cat from this disease.